gegao-nc/fay067.github.com/index.md

 *Jiayuan Zhang(Leader), Ge Gao, Hongyao Huang*

-We developed a complete C complier, including parse tree, intermediate code, interface design and so on.
+We developed a complete C complier, including parse tree, intermediate code, interface design and so on based on Antlr.

 **A student information management system**